stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 2. You are able to leverage your own Groups in the master Directory.
 Remember, most data in a Mirror Directory is read-only, meaning you cannot create your own Groups in it, only read the Groups (if any) synchronized from the external directory.

 3. Keep a user’s identity alive even after they've left your customer's organization and been deprovisioned in the external user directory.
 This is valuable in a SaaS model where the user is loosely coupled to an organization.
 Contractors and temporary workers are good examples.

+For information about how login works with master Directories, please see :ref:`How Login Works with Master Directories <mirror-login>`.

 .. _about-ldap-dir: